lialila/Lialila/README.md

 👩🏻‍💻 I'm Uliana, web developer with a background in classical piano. <br />
 🏠 Based in Vienna.  <br />
 ✨ Currently developing with JavaScript, React, Next.js and TypeScript.  <br />
-🍭 Now working on project 'Cooking-groove', a platform where people can find buddies to cook together and share ingredients.  <br />
 🤩 Always open for new projects!

 <h1>Tech Skills:</h1>